boxwise/dropapp/docs/adr/adr_auth0.md

 - Auth0 has good documentation and active community support (https://auth0.com/docs - https://community.auth0.com/)
 - Auth0 and Google Firebase comparison in detail [https://docs.google.com/document/d/1sWmS_VDHDx3VDX7JFu78fpU8yMF9eUOHvp2PqJ9_dy0/edit?usp=sharing]

-We are not building our own authentication solution to reduce the security risks coming with handling g passwords.
+- We are not building our own authentication solution to reduce the security risks coming with handling of passwords.

 ## Consequences

-###Easier:
+### Easier:
-We can almost drop a whole user flow.
+- We can almost drop a whole user flow

-###More difficult:
+### More difficult:

-Switching between mobile and desktop application.
+- Switching between mobile and desktop application

+- Reaching the total users (10K) or API rate limits, and how they impact pricing

+- Changes to the current Auth0 enterprise agreement for open source project